docxology/p3if/docs/p3if_paste.md

 developed using the low-code data management platform Coda.io to facilitate collection (Figure 3).
 A collection of requirements frameworks was identified and characterized.
-An exploratory, literature-based “snowballing” method was employed to capture the most relevant combinatorial frameworks for information systems, based upon citations and in-text mentions.
+An exploratory, literature-based "snowballing" method was employed to capture the most relevant combinatorial frameworks for information systems, based upon citations and in-text mentions.
 The initial scope of search was initiated using widely recognized and used frameworks such as the CIA triad [16], McCumber Cube [3], Department of Defense